gitter-badger/miu-1/numark/doc/devnotes.rst

   - See themes `here <https://tmtheme-editor.herokuapp.com/#!/editor/theme/Agola%20Dark>`_.
   - Make themes freely available on userstyles.org so that people can save defaults if they wish.
 Don't use cookies for that.

+* Choice of default markup language

+  - Use cases:
+    + Short documentation comments - Markdown is really good here.
+    + Longer tutorials written in literate style - Markdeep is really good here if you don't want customizability in a platform-agnostic way: just use HTML.
+    + If people really like it and the ecosystem allows, they'll want to use it to create slides, notes, blogs and even books!
+  - Customizability:

 * From Haddock